Kosmokleaner/RapidPicoC/README.md

 By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well.

-The Raspberry Pico 2 has a AMD and a RiscV CPU, you can choose whcih one to target with compiler settings.
+The Raspberry Pico 2 has a AMD and a RiscV CPU, you can choose which one to target with compiler settings.

+* look for the following line in CMakeList.txt
+  > set(PICO_BOARD pico2_w CACHE STRING "Board type")

 ## Hardware
 * USB data cable (USB power cable is not enough)